-For a very large or very small quantity, use either scientific notation with the unit of measurement (e.g. 6.8×10^6) or an appropriate SI notation for example 'M' represents $\times 10^6$, 'k' for $\times 10^3$ and 'm' for $\times 10^{-3}$ etc (BIPM 2022).
+For a very large or very small quantity, use either scientific notation with the unit of measurement (e.g. 6.8 x 106) or an appropriate SI multiple or scaling factor for example 'M' representing x106, 'k' for x103 and 'm' for x10-3 etc (BIPM 2022).

-For values up to and including one thousandfold (i.e. $x10^3$), the SI notation is set in a lowercase Roman font for example 'm' for milli ($x10^{-3}$) as in mm and 'k' for kilo ($x10^3$) as in kg.
+For multiple factors up to and including one thousandfold (i.e. $x10^3$), the multiple factors are always set in a lowercase font for example 'm' for milli as in mm and 'k' for kilo as in kg.

-When SI notation is used for values in excess of one thousandfold (i.e. x106 or greater), the notation is capitalised, for example 'M' for mega as in megatonne (Mt) and 'G' for giga as in gigapascal (GPa).
-Note: A lowercase font is always used when the units are spelt out for example fifteen megapascals (15 MPa) and twenty-five gigalitres (25 GL).
+When the multiple factor applies to values in excess of one thousandfold (i.e. x106 or greater), the multiple factor is always capitalised, for example 'M' for mega as in megatonne (Mt) and 'G' for giga as in gigapascal (GPa).
+Note: a lowercase font is always used with the multiple factors when the units are spelt out for example fifteen megapascals (15 MPa) and twenty-five gigalitres (25 GL).